 During open cluster formation, the initially born stars produce fractional variations in real cluster’ age.
 This is believed to be caused by the more gradual star formation mechanism and the overall star formation rate.
 Assuming details about this basic formation process, we could then deduce much about other open star clusters, giving details of their nature and stellar properties — regardless of any interstellar absorption effects.
 This latter point is quite problematic to investigators, because unfortunately, interstellar absorption varies significantly depending on the direction of starlight in relation to the Milky Way.

-When looking towards the more dusty regions of the Milky Way some open cluster are quite heavily obscured.
-Visually sometimes this can make the stars to appear dramatically reddened along our line of sight.
-Determination of the interstellar absorption with sufficient accuracy remains the problem, and its value often has to relying on several key assumptions.
+Light reddening is caused by intervening interstellar dust, which absorbs blue starlight and slightly dims incoming light — the so-called extinction.
+In some places, absorption values are small, and its observed effects are only minor.
+More often than not, this applies to stars and clusters well beyond the galactic plane or those that are relatively closer.
+When looking towards the more dusty regions of the Milky Way, some open clusters are quite heavily obscured.
+Visually sometimes stars may appear dramatically reddened along our line of sight.
+Determining interstellar absorption with sufficient accuracy remains the problem, and its value often has to relying on several key assumptions.
 In respects of the Colour-Magnitude Diagram, the amount of absorption has the real effect of depleting the accuracy of the absolute magnitudes of the stellar components — and hence knowing each cluster’s true distance.

 Fig. 1.
 NGC 4755 : Colour Magnitude Diagram

-Southern Astronomical Delights © (2010)
+Southern Astronomical Delights © (2017)